 On the stage, he has most notably sung the title role of Ulisse in Monteverdi’s Il ritorno d’Ulisse in Patria with Opera Studio Nederland, Achilla in Handel’s Giulio Cesare with the American Opera Theater, Figaro in Mozart’s Le nozze di Figaro in scenes at the Peabody Opera Theater, Frank in Strauss’s Die Fledermaus with the Peabody Opera Theatre, and Lucas in Gluck’s L’Ivrogne corrigé

-As a recording artist, Sullivan has been recorded on the Hyperion album both as the baritone soloist in Brahms’s Deutsches Requiem and as Herod on the Yale Schola Cantorum’s Christmas album forthcoming featuring Schütz’s Weinachts-historie.
-Previous to these works, he recorded Michael Rickelton’s Battle Songs for Albany Records, Felicien David’s Lalla Roukh with Opera Lafayette on Naxos, and theater music for Firaxes Games’s Civilization V.
+As a recording artist, Sullivan has been recorded on the Hyperion album both as the baritone soloist in Brahms’s Ein deutsches Requiem and as Herod on the Yale Schola Cantorum’s Christmas album forthcoming featuring Schütz’s Weinachts-historie.
+His work on the Brahms recording has been described as "forthright and honest", and "suitably vulnerable."
+Previous to these works, he recorded Michael Rickelton’s Battle Songs for Albany Records, Felicien David’s Lalla Roukh with Opera Lafayette on Naxos, and theater music for Firaxes Games’s Civilization V. Of the Rickelton recording, Sullivan was described as "the best singer... strong and confident."

 Sullivan is currently a resident of New Haven, CT, where he serves as a staff bass at Trinity Episcopal on the Green.
 He has previously appeared in masterclasses with Emma Kirkby, Christian Gerhaher, Julianne Baird, Peter Nilsson, Alexander Oliver, and Clara Rottsolk.
 His undergraduate studies with baritones William Sharp and John Shirley-Quirk culminated in a B.Mus. from the Peabody Conservatory, after which he earned his Mus.M. at the Yale School of Music and Yale Institute of Sacred Music under tenor James Taylor.